241111-Python/Project-2-Team-Steak/README.md

-## Group Members:
-- Emanuel Rivas
-- Jeffrey Mai
-- Romeo Ashkar

-# STEAK N STAKE
+# Project Name: STEAK N STAKE

 ## An interactive python script used to obtain visual and numerical data from stocks stored in JSON file format.